Updated: Dec 14, 2021

 She gives him the choice to fire her if having feelings for him is a reason for dismissal, but he cannot do so.
 On the surface it may seem that it is because he needs her for his success but, in truth, it is because he could not envision a life without her in it.
 She had become his best friend, his confidante, someone who understood him, could maintain philosophical explorations with him, stood next to him through thick or thin, did not shy away from challenging him, and proved herself beyond reproach.
 She does this not only as a professional woman but also as someone who could bring a sense of camaraderie into the team while she consciously adopts many of Sae-Ro-Yi’s own life values.

-Over the years that they build their company into a formidable corporation, he fully trusts in her abilities and is often bemused by her impish behavior as she freely expresses her feelings for him despite his half-hearted resistance.
+Over the years that they build their company into a formidable corporation, that they name Itaewon Class, he fully trusts in her abilities and is often bemused by her impish behavior as she freely expresses her feelings for him despite his half-hearted resistance.
 She has grown up in front of him and the ill-mannered, straight-forward young genius has been replaced by a charming, beautiful, seasoned executive who is viciously protective of her people.
 She is the only person who seems able to elicit a genuine smile from Sae-Ro-Yi, sometimes in spite of himself.

 Sae-Ro-Yi continues to deny his feelings for her until Yi-Seo collapses from being overworked.
 He surprises himself with how worried he is and feels further upset when he overhears Yi-Seo tell Hyun Yi that she needs to continue working so hard to retain the right to tell him she loves him.
 She creates opportunities for him to ask her to leave because of her feelings and the longer he doesn’t, the more her hope grows that someday he will see her differently.
 For now, she believes that he puts up with it because he needs her for the company.